pslcorp/programs-as-values/README.md

 which dictates that you can always replace a variable with the expression it refers, without altering in any way the behaviour of the program.<br>
-In the same way, you can always give a name to any set of expressions, and use this new variable in all the places were the same set of expressions was used;
+In the same way, you can always give a name to any set of expressions, and use this new variable in all the places where the same set of expressions was used;
 and, again, the behaviour of the program must remain the same.

 Let's see in practice what does that means: